 16. Non-Aboriginal staff/workers have undertaken cultural competence and safety training.

-Programs and services which have been assessed as best practice in Aboriginal and Torres Strait Islander suicide prevention are listed in one of the six categories below.
+Programs and services which have been assessed as best practice in Aboriginal and Torres Strait Islander suicide prevention are listed in one of the seven categories below.
 Programs that fit in several categories are listed in each relevant category.
 Programs and services initially assessed as promising practice in the ATSISPEP project report, Solutions that Work have since been reviewed and updated by the CBPATSISP team.
 In addition, new programs are also being assessed in accord with the principles and indicators above.